Amadeo Giannini: Politics

 Giannini had long been a Republican, but with the collapse of the Republican Party in the Great Depression, he concerned himself with Democratic state politics.
 In the 1934 California gubernatorial election Giannini worked hard to block left-wing novelist Upton Sinclair from winning the primary for the Democratic nomination.
 He failed, and with support from the White House, he endorsed and helped finance the Republican candidate, incumbent Frank Merriam, who did defeat Sinclair.

 Death

-Upon Giannini's death in 1949, his son Mario Giannini (1894–1952) assumed leadership of the bank.
-Giannini's daughter, Claire Giannini Hoffman (1905–1997), took her father's seat on the bank's board of directors, where she remained until the 1980s.
+Upon Giannini's death in 1949, his son Mario Giannini (1894–1952) assumed leadership of the bank before dying in 1952.
+Giannini's daughter, Claire Giannini Hoffman (1905–1997), took her father's seat on the bank's board of directors, where she remained until resigning in 1985.
 Giannini is buried at Holy Cross Cemetery in Colma, California.

+His son Mario had two daughters, Virginia Hammerness and Anne Giannini McWilliams.
+Virginia spoke publicly about the bank in 2009.